ono-midori/ono-midori.github.io/techs/zguide.md

 Some things to know about multipart messages:

-- When you send a multipart message, the first part (and all following parts) are only actually sent on the wire when you send the final part.
+- *When you send a multipart message, the first part (and all following parts) are only actually sent on the wire when you send the final part*.
-- If you are using zmq_poll(), when you receive the first part of a message, all the rest has also arrived.
+- If you are using `zmq_poll()`, when you receive the first part of a message, all the rest has also arrived.
-- You will receive all parts of a message, or none at all.
+- *You will receive all parts of a message, or none at all*.
-- Each part of a message is a separate zmq_msg item.
+- *Each part of a message is a separate `zmq_msg` item*.
 - You will receive all parts of a message whether or not you check the more property.
-- On sending, ZeroMQ queues message frames in memory until the last is received, then sends them all.
+- *On sending, ZeroMQ queues message frames in memory until the last is received, then sends them all*.
-- There is no way to cancel a partially sent message, except by closing the socket.
+- *There is no way to cancel a partially sent message, except by closing the socket*.

 #### Intermediaries and Proxies